 - EKG (electrocardiogram or heart tracing)

 - Medicine to treat the effects of the poison

 - Tube from the mouth into the stomach to wash out the stomach (gastric lavage)

-Aftershave poisoning usually occurs in small children.
-It may also occur in persons with alcoholism, who may drink the product when other alcohol runs out.
+Aftershave poisoning is more common in small children than in older children or adults.
+Alcoholics may drink aftershave when other alcohol runs out.

 Berk W, Henderson W. Alcohols.
 In: Tintinalli JE, Kelen GD, Stapczynski JS, Ma OJ, Cline DM, eds.
 Emergency Medicine: A Comprehensive Study Guide.
 6th ed.
 New York, NY: McGraw-Hill; 2004:chap 166.